rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/mmcm/mmcm.md

 ### Clock Domain Counters

-Create a 32-bit counter for each of the 7 clock domains.
+Create 48-bit counters for each of the 7 clock domains.
 Each of these counters should be reset using the appropriate reset circuit created above.
 These counters will be referred to later in the description as CNT0, CNT1, ...
 CNT6.